TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 ./snappy-ec2 -k my-ec2-key -i ~/my-ec2-key.pem start cluster-name
 ````
 !!!Note:
-	The start command (or launch command with `--resume` option) ignores `--locators`, `--leads` or `--stores` options and launches SnappyData cluster on existing instances.
-But the configuration files are read in any case if they are present in the location mentioned above.
-So, you need to ensure that every time you use the start command, the number of entries in conf files is equal to the number of instances in their respective security group.
+	The start command (or launch command with `--resume` option) ignores the `--locators`, `--leads` or `--stores` options, and launches the SnappyData cluster on existing instances.
+The configuration files however, are read if they are present in the location mentioned above.
+You therefore must ensure that every time you use the `start` command, the number of entries in configuration files are equal to the number of instances in their respective security group.

 #### Adding servers to a cluster